bigbite/interactivity-api-tutorial/readme.md

 }
 ```

-Finally add a `save.js` file and include it in the index.js so that the inner block content is saved:
+Finally, add a `save.js` file and include it in the `index.js` so that the inner block content is saved:

 `save.js`: